Skyuka Hall isn’t just a unique place for learning..

 Using tested, proven, and accredited methods, Skyuka Hall encourages its community of educators, parents, and students to step out of education's traditional mold and flourish in an environment of love, support, and enthusiasm for lifelong learning.

-Skyuka Hall is a sanctuary that re-imagines what education looks like for each child.
+Skyuka Hall re-imagines what education looks like for each child.
 Every day is a new and exciting day in the lives and minds of the students we serve.
 The entire faculty of Skyuka Hall is committed to creating a supportive environment where each of our students' academic, social, emotional, and spiritual needs are met.
 We realize that every child is unique and learns in different ways, therefore we seek to create an individualized and personalized learning experience for each of them.
 Our teachers use a curriculum that is skill-centered along with evidence-based instructional practices to best meet the learning needs of our students.
 Our goal is to help students grow empowering skills, academic knowledge, confidence, and self-awareness.
 We help them understand who they are as learners, the strategies that will help them, and how to advocate for themselves and what they need to succeed.

 Small Class Size